coder-ashman/ollama/README.md

 - `autosizer/` – the containerised proxy that fronts Ollama for Open WebUI and applies dynamic generation caps, model downgrades, and short-answer finishing.
-- `macos_actions/` – a host-native FastAPI gateway that runs on macOS to expose approved AppleScripts/Shortcuts so your LLM can retrieve email and calendar digests without leaving the corporate network.
+- `macos_actions/` – a host-native FastAPI gateway that runs on macOS to expose approved host automations (AppleScript for mail, EventKit/Python for calendars) so your LLM can retrieve digests without leaving the corporate network.

 ## Getting started